 Rwanda isn’t the easiest place to start a garment industry.
 Transportation to the land-locked country is expensive—it costs more to send a container from Kigali to Kenya’s port city of Mombasa, where all of C&H products depart from, than to send goods from Mombasa to Guangzhou in southern China.
 Ma has to import all of her materials, including the cloth, string, and the zippers.

-“In China during the 1980s there were also a lot of people wearing, second-hand clothing.
-Now, not a single person does.”
 Still, Ma, who has been working in textiles in developing countries for more than 16 years, believes she is uniquely equipped to meet the challenge.
 Unlike Huang and other Chinese managers who grow frustrated with their local staff, she says she tries to understand her employees and how they work best.
 “You just have to know them,” she says.

 The company is not yet profitable, but she expects this year to be better.
 Ma anticipates more Chinese production moving to Africa as Southeast Asia becomes saturated with Chinese factories searching for cheaper locations.
 She will still have been the first in Rwanda.

 And perhaps most importantly, she relates with the government’s campaign to wean the country from chagua.”In China during the 1980s there were also a lot of people wearing old, second-hand clothing.
 Now, not a single person is wearing recycled clothing.
 I think that for a country’s civilization to progress you do need to stop that.”

 This story is part of a series about China’s engagement in Rwanda and reporting was supported by the International Women’s Media Foundation’s African Great Lakes Initiative.